 AUTO PROGRAM SELECT

 Pressing <Enter> on this field will open the window for configuring the automatic program selection feature of the GRC System.
+See the Auto Select section under the Configuration portion of this manual for more details.

 POWER FEED CONFIGURATION